Motobu Chōyū: Life

 In March 1918, Motobu Chōyū, along with other martial arts masters, was invited to a martial arts seminar at the Okinawa Prefectural Normal School.
 He demonstrated the kata of Shōchin (Motobu-shi Sōchin).

 Uehara went to Wakayama in 1923 and spent six months teaching Chōmo the techniques he had learned from Chōyū.

 In 1926, together with Miyagi Chōjun, Chōyū founded the Okinawa Karate Research Club in Naha and became its president.
 In 1928, he became ill and died.

 The Motobu Udun tomb where Motobu Chōyū also rests is designated as a historic site in Ginowan City, Okinawa Prefecture, as a tomb of Ryukyuan royalty.

+Historic Sites

+The family tomb is the Motobu Udun Tomb in Ganeko, Ginowan.
+On February 25, 2021, the Motobu Udun Tomb was designated a cultural property historical site by Ginowan City in recognition of its high value as a material that unravels the relationship between Ginowan District and royal descendants at that time.
+It has since become a major spot for karate tourist visiting from all over the world.